Baby It's You: Smith version

 Smith's version appeared on their debut album, A Group Called Smith.
 The single was released on Dunhill Records (4206) in 1969.
 It was their first and most successful release.
 This version, arranged by Del Shannon who "discovered" the group, alters the traditional vocal arrangement as performed by the Shirelles and the Beatles in favor of a more belted, soulful vocal.
-The single hit number five on the Billboard Hot 100, and was ranked number 28 in Billboard's year-end chart of 1969.
+The single hit No.5 on the Billboard Hot 100, and was ranked No.28 in Billboard's year-end chart of 1969.
 The Smith version was used in Quentin Tarantino's Death Proof.

 Charts

+Sylvie Vartan version (in French)

+In 1962, the song was adapted into French by Guy Bertret and Roger Desbois as Baby c'est vous and performed by French pop singer Sylvie Vartan and was released as a single in July 1962 as the second single off of her debut album Sylvie.
+Vartan's version received a "Tip" position in the French Belgian charts in 1962.